 What is next?

-To support implementation of the Framework, a comprehensive whole-of-Government Action Plan to address sexual violence is anticipated to be released in 2021.
+To support implementation of the Framework, a comprehensive whole-of-Government Action Plan to address sexual violence was released in October 2021.

 What difference will we make?

 - Communities are safe and free from violence